-Derivative Calculation Of Polynomial Divisions In MatLab(Illustrated Expression)
+Derivative Calculation Of Polynomials In MatLab(Illustrated Expression)

-So we need to see two of results from the derivative calculation of division of polynomials.
-So we assigned two of variables named ‘numerator’ and ‘denumerator’ to polyder() command in Matlab as above.
+So we need to see two results from the derivative calculation of the division of polynomials.
+So we assigned two variables named ‘numerator’ and ‘denominator to polyder() command in Matlab® as above.
 You can give other names to these variables.
 And inside the polyder(), we typed the vectors of ‘a’ and ‘b’ to calculate the division of polynomial ‘a’ with polynomial ‘b’.
-The results are give as shown by bluw arrows above.
+The results are given as shown above.

 Use of the ‘polyder()’ command to calculate derivatives of numerator and denominator of the division of polynomials is very easy like above in Matlab®.